 Withdrawals from the state’s 529 plan for qualified higher education expenses, which may include tuition, fees, books, supplies and equipment required for enrollment, such as computers and related technology such as internet access fees, software or printers, are federal and Georgia income tax-free.
 Funds can be used at virtually any school in the United States and some abroad towards education-related expenses incurred in pursuit of a two-year vocational/technical, four-year, or graduate degree.

 In addition to its low-cost fee structure, the Path2College 529 Plan also has no sales charges, enrollment fees, or other maintenance fees, making it among the lowest cost 529 college savings plan in the nation.

 For more information about the Path2College 529 Plan or to open a college savings account, please visit www.Path2College529.com or call (877) 424-4377.

 To learn more about the Path2College 529 Plan, its investment objectives, tax benefits, risks, and costs please see the Disclosure Booklet at path2college529.com.
 Read it carefully.
 Investments in the Plan are neither insured nor guaranteed and there is the risk of investment loss.
 Check with your home state to learn if it offers tax or other benefits such as financial aid, scholarship funds or protection from creditors only available for investing in its own 529 plan.
-Consult your legal or tax professional for tax advice, including the impact of the new federal tax changes.
+Consult your legal or tax professional for tax advice.
 If the funds aren't used for qualified higher education expenses, a 10% penalty tax on earnings (as well as federal and state income taxes) may apply.

-TIAA-CREF Individual & Institutional Services, LLC, Member FINRA and SIPC, distributor and underwriter for the Path2College 529 Plan.
+TIAA-CREF Individual & Institutional Services, LLC, Member FINRA, distributor and underwriter for the Path2College 529 Plan.